Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/README.md

 - **OperationTimeoutError:** EventHubConsumer.send() times out.
 - **EventHubError:** All other Eventhubs related errors.
 It is also the root error class of all the errors described above.

+### Logging

+- Enable `azure.eventhub` logger to collect traces from the library.
+- Enable `uamqp` logger to collect traces from the underlying uAMQP library.
+- Enable AMQP frame level trace by setting `logging_enable=True` when creating the client.

 ## Next steps

 ### More sample code